sazan10/eproxy/README.md

 # eproxy

-eproxy is a proxy that
+eproxy is a web proxy that

 * rewrites HTML, CSS, SVG and JavaScript``*``
 * supports cookies